Copacabana (song): Background

 The song was inspired by a conversation between Manilow and Sussman at the Copacabana Hotel in Rio de Janeiro, when they discussed whether there had ever been a song called "Copacabana".
 After returning to the U.S., Manilow—who, in the 1960s, had been a regular visitor to the Copacabana nightclub in New York City—suggested that Sussman and Feldman write the lyrics to a story song for him.
 They did so, and Manilow supplied the music.

 Lola Falana inspired the song's famous lyric, "Her name is Lola / She was a showgirl".

 The song's lyrics call the Copacabana nightclub "the hottest spot north of Havana".
 The story focuses on Lola, a Copacabana showgirl, and her sweetheart Tony, a bartender at the club.
 One night, an ostentatiously wealthy man named Rico takes a fancy to Lola, but Tony intervenes when Rico becomes aggressive.
 The ensuing brawl ends in a gun being fired; although it is initially unclear "who shot who", it soon becomes apparent that Tony has died.
-Thirty years later, the club has been transformed into a discotheque, but a middle-aged Lola remains in her showgirl attire, now a customer at the bar who "drinks herself half blind" lamenting the loss of her youth, her sanity, and Tony.
+Thirty years later, the club has been transformed into a discotheque, but a middle-aged Lola remains in her showgirl attire, now a customer at the bar who "drinks herself half blind" where she has lost of her youth, her Tony, and her sanity.